zongqiooi/language-translator/README.md

 # LanguageTranslator
 Language Translator is a program that is used to convert 10 phrases from English to Chinese in text and audio format.
 After learning the phrases, users can test their knowledge by answering 10 questions.
-The score from the test will then be saved into a text file.

 # Software Required to Run the Project
 [Dev-C++](https://sourceforge.net/projects/orwelldevcpp/)